kingzamzon/docs/docs/Introduction/howItWorks.md

 ## Introduction

-The Lit network is made up of a decentralized\* federation of nodes, each playing a vital role in key generation, consensus, and the execution of Lit Actions (Javascript smart contracts that can utilize on or off-chain data in their computation).
+The Lit network is made up of a decentralized\* network of nodes, each playing a vital role in key generation, consensus, and the execution of Lit Actions (Javascript smart contracts that can utilize on or off-chain data in their computation).
 Lit is **not a blockchain** but instead can be defined as a middleware service that has the capacity to read and write data between blockchains and other distributed systems and state machines.

 ## Threshold Cryptography